-These will be the final set of endings that you'll have to grow through.
-This is time for celebration.
+These will be the final set of endings that you'll have to go through.

 こける means "sink/collapse in". ～こける means that something continues on for a long time.